-builtin is a special backend that is always loaded (statically linked, part of runtime core).
+builtin is a special backend that is always loaded(statically linked, part of runtime core).
 It is implemented just like other backends, but there are some things that it does exclusively.

-- Has kernels for If, While and Permute operations (Kernels from other backends are never used) - The runtime core directly creates builtin's tensor objects to accept user-given input and output buffers - The runtime core gives the executor a context to builtin backend which lets control flow ops properly change the execution flow
+- Has kernels for If, While and Permute operations (Kernels from other backends are never be used) - The runtime core directly creates builtin's tensor objects to accept user-given input and output buffers - The runtime core gives the executor context to builtin backend which allows control flow ops can change execution flow properly